-Corn Islands (officially Las Islas del Maíz) are two islands located in the Caribbean Sea, approx 70 km (43 ml) east off mainland Nicaragua (North America).
+Nicaragua's Corn Islands (officially Las Islas del Maíz) are two islands located in the Caribbean Sea, approx 70 km (43 ml) to the east of mainland Nicaragua (North America).

 - The island group consists of Big Corn Island (officially Isla Grande del Maíz, aka Corn Island or Isla del Maíz) and Little Corn Island (officially Isla Pequeña del Maíz).
 Their total area is 12,9 km2 (5 ml2), with highest elevation point (Mount Pleasant Hill, in Big Corn Island's northern part) 113 m (371 ft).
 Little Corn Island's highest elevation (Lookout Point, in its northern part) is 38 m (125 ft).
 As individual land areas, Corn Island is 10 km2 (3,9 ml2) and Little Corn Island is 2,9 km2 (1,1 ml2).
 Climate is tropical rainforest, with a drier period (February through April) and extremely heavy rainfall for the rest of the year.